 ENVIRONMENTAL POLICY IN MONGOLIA

-AREVA Mongol and COGEGOBI carry out environmental protection and remediation work in accordance with international, Mongolian and AREVA standards.
+AREVA Mongol and COGEGOBI develop and carry out environmental protection and remediation work in accordance with international, Mongolian and AREVA standards.

 An environmental management program

 The environmental management program is the basis to define the means to minimize and eliminate the main and possible impact on the environment and to guarantee the availability of the necessary expenses during the project.
 The important goal of this program is to ensure the safety and the readiness of the technics, to guarantee that annual works are compliant with the international standards, and to plan and organize the activities in terms of the environment protection and of the cooperation with the local administration.